Avvale-IA-CICD/AvvaleCPI/MMZ - Cell Iflows/Check_Connectivity_from_SAP_Business_Suite_MMZ-1.0.3/readme.md

 The iFlow performs an end-to-end connectivity check from SAP ERP to SAP Cloud for Customer (COD) via SAP Integration Suite.

 - **Involved systems with Adapters Type and Endpoint Type**
-  - ERP (EndpointSender) - SOAP Adapter
+    - ERP (SOAP Sender, EndpointSender)
-  - COD (EndpointRecevier) - SOAP Adapter
+    - COD (SOAP Receiver, EndpointRecevier)

 - **Key steps**
- 1. Receive request from ERP system via SOAP adapter.
+    1. Receive SOAP message from ERP.
- 2. Perform message mapping using the `ERP_COD_ConnectivityCheck` operation mapping.
+    2. Execute Operation Mapping to transform the message.
- 3. Send the mapped message to COD system via SOAP adapter.
+    3. Send SOAP message to COD.

 - **Message transformation**
-  - The iFlow uses the `ERP_COD_ConnectivityCheck` operation mapping to transform the message between the ERP and COD systems.
-The mapping file path is `dir://opmap/src/main/resources/mapping/ERP_COD_ConnectivityCheck.opmap`.
+    - ERP_COD_ConnectivityCheck.opmap is used for mapping between ERP and COD.

 - **Externalized parameters list and their descriptions**
-  - `ERP_enableBasicAuthentication_8`: Enables basic authentication for the ERP sender adapter.
+    - ERP_enableBasicAuthentication_8: Enables basic authentication for ERP connection.
-  - `subject`: Subject for the ERP sender adapter.
+    - subject: Subject for ERP connection.
-  - `issuer`: Issuer for the ERP sender adapter.
+    - issuer: Issuer for ERP connection.
-  - `ERP_address_1`: Address of the ERP system SOAP endpoint.
+    - ERP_address_1: Address for the ERP SOAP endpoint.
-  - `ERP_wsdlURL_0`: WSDL URL of the ERP system SOAP endpoint.
+    - ERP_wsdlURL_0: WSDL URL for the ERP SOAP endpoint.
-  - `Host`: Hostname for the COD system SOAP endpoint.
+    - Host: Host for COD SOAP endpoint.
-  - `Port`: Port for the COD system SOAP endpoint.
+    - Port: Port for COD SOAP endpoint.
-  - `COD_enableBasicAuthentication_6`: Enables basic authentication for the COD receiver adapter.
+    - COD_enableBasicAuthentication_6: Enables basic authentication for COD connection.
-  - `artifactname`: Credential name for the COD receiver adapter.
+    - artifactname: Credential name for COD connection.
-  - `pr-key-alias`: Private key alias for the COD receiver adapter.
+    - pr-key-alias: Private key alias for COD connection.

 - **DataStore / JMS Dependency**
 Not Found